Economic history of Vietnam: Subsidy period: 1976-1986

 Planning is a key characteristic of centralized, communist economies, and one plan established for the entire country normally contains detailed economic development guidelines for all its regions.
 According to Vietnamese economist Vo Nhan Tri, Vietnam's post-reunification economy was in a "period of transition to socialism."
 The process was described as consisting of three phases.
 The first phase, from 1976 through 1980, incorporated the Second Five-Year Plan (1976–80)--the First Five Year Plan (1960–65) applied to North Vietnam only.
 The second phase, called "socialist industrialization", was divided into two stages: from 1981 through 1990 and from 1991 through 2005.
 The third phase, covering the years 2006 through 2010, was to be time allotted to "perfect" the transition.

 The party's goal was to unify the economic system of the entire country under communism.
 Steps were taken to implement this goal at the long-delayed Fourth National Party Congress, convened in December 1976, when the party adopted the Second Five-Year Plan and defined both its "line of socialist revolution" and its "line of building a socialist economy."
 The next two congresses, held in March 1982 and December 1986, respectively, reiterated this long-term communist objective and approved the five-year plans designed to guide the development of the Vietnamese economy at each specific stage of the communist revolution.

+After the end of the war and reunification in 1976, the VCP implemented a planned economy.
+Vietnam nationalized the means of production, established state ownership of enterprises (including subsidies to cover losses), output targets set via economic planning, monopolized foreign trade, collectivized agriculture and handicrafts, established agricultural cooperatives with procurement quotas, and adopted state-set prices for goods and services.

-However, since reunification in 1975, the economy of Vietnam has been plagued by enormous difficulties in production, imbalances in supply and demand, inefficiencies in distribution and circulation, soaring inflation rates, rising debt problems, governmental corruption and illegal asset confiscations by local authorities.
+The economy of Vietnam was plagued by enormous difficulties in production, imbalances in supply and demand, inefficiencies in distribution and circulation, soaring inflation rates, rising debt problems, governmental corruption and illegal asset confiscations by local authorities.
 Vietnam is one of the few countries in modern history to experience a sharp economic deterioration in a postwar reconstruction period.
-Its peacetime economy is one of the poorest in the world and has shown a negative to very slow growth in total national output as well as in agricultural and industrial production.
+Its postwar economy was one of the poorest in the world and showed a negative to very slow growth in total national output as well as in agricultural and industrial production.
 Vietnam's gross domestic product (GDP) in 1984 was valued at US$18.1 billion with a per capita income estimated to be between US$200 and US$300 per year.
-Reasons for this mediocre economic performance have included adverse climatic conditions that afflicted agricultural crops, bureaucratic mismanagement, elimination of private ownership, extinction of entrepreneurial and professional classes in the South, and military occupation of Cambodia (which resulted in a cutoff of much-needed international aid for reconstruction).
+Reasons for this mediocre economic performance included adverse climatic conditions that afflicted agricultural crops, bureaucratic mismanagement, elimination of private ownership, extinction of entrepreneurial and professional classes in the South, and the military occupation of Cambodia (which resulted in a cutoff of much-needed international aid for reconstruction).